If there is one thing that most surprises new ball python owners, it is how much their new pet eats.

 You may have noticed that all of our feeding recommendations above were either rats or mice.
 That’s because those are the easiest things to find that ball pythons like.
 But they eat plenty of other animals in the wild.

 Foods Ball Pythons Like

-These types of pythons enjoy eating small animals and birds.
+What do pythons eat?
+When it comes to the ball python, they enjoy eating small animals and birds.
 In the wild, the ball python lives in west and central Africa, where its diet consists of giant rats, black rats, grass mice, weaver birds, and rufous-nosed rats.